Snowflake-Labs/sfquickstarts/site/devlabs/security_access_to_sensitive_objects.md

     a customer will be granted need to be listed in this catalog.
 Given the volume of databases in schemas for the project, an emphasis on role reduction must be made.
-2. The data set in snowflake will include two sensitivity classifications.
+2. The data set in Snowflake will include two sensitivity classifications.
 Sensitive, which will have limited access,  and non sensitive which all users will have access to.